 PMHNP salaries continue to outpace most other NP specialties, and the demand shows no signs of slowing down.
 Whether you prioritize raw salary (Idaho, NJ, CA), cost-of-living value (ID, LA, PA), or practice autonomy (any FPA state), there's a market that fits your goals.

-Start your search: Browse PMHNP jobs by state or check the salary guide for your state.Related resources:
+Start your search: Browse PMHNP jobs by state or check the salary guide for your state.Sources & Methodology Data in this article is sourced from official government and professional association publications: